AlisterBaroi/book-ordering-system/README.md

 |Languages:|HTML|CSS|JavaScript|
 |:--------:|:--:|:-:|:--------:|

-With that being said, you are, howvevr, allowed to download and view the project.<br>
+With that being said, you are, however, allowed to download and view the project.<br>
 Enjoy